The distortions of the press

 Actually, however, the avoidance of reality is much the same everywhere, and has much the same consequences." - George Orwell In Front of Your Nose

 "Unpopular ideas can be silenced, and inconvenient facts kept dark, without the need for any official ban."
 "Anyone who challenges the prevailing orthodoxy finds himself silenced with surprising effectiveness.
-A genuinely unfashionable opinion is almost never given a fair hearing, either in the popular press or in the highbrow periodicals." see blog post
+A genuinely unfashionable opinion is almost never given a fair hearing, either in the popular press or in the highbrow periodicals."

 No comments: